October 2019 Addendum

 What Is WEP Clinical?

 WEP Clinical is a clinical services company which sets up and manages Expanded Access Programs (EAPs) on behalf of pharmaceutical companies.
-EAPs (also known as Compassionate Use or Named Patient Programs) allow pharma companies to make their pre-approval drugs available to patients who cannot access them through an established clinical trial.
-EAPs also allow pharma companies to make their post-approval drugs available to patients living in countries where the drug is not yet, or may never be, approved.
+EAPs (also known as Compassionate Use or Named Patient Programs) allow pharma companies to make their pre-approval medications available to patients who cannot access them through an established clinical trial.
+EAPs also allow pharma companies to make their post-approval medications available to patients living in countries where the medicine is not yet, or may never be, approved.

 Because WEP Clinical has knowledge and expertise in the expanded access space, they have recently set up a non-commercial (charitable) side of their business, through which they work with advocacy groups like the Hypersomnia Foundation to support patients who are trying to access much needed medication.
 WEP Clinical works with pharma day in day out, so they have company contacts that they can use to make the process of getting in touch with the right people in the right company much easier than it would be for patients working on their own.